NouraElHabbal/TissueSpecificTscKnockouts/Mouse Data/Muscle Tsc1 Knockout/NCD/mTSC1-sac-data.md

-These data can be found in **/Users/davebrid/Documents/GitHub/TissueSpecificTscKnockouts/Mouse Data/Muscle Tsc1 Knockout/NCD** in a file named **NCD Sacrifice Data.xlsx**.
-This script was most recently updated on **Tue Jul  2 15:42:19 2019**.
+These data can be found in **/Users/ejstephenson/Documents/GitHubClones/GitHub/TissueSpecificTscKnockouts/Mouse Data/Muscle Tsc1 Knockout/NCD** in a file named **NCD Sacrifice Data.xlsx**.
+This script was most recently updated on **Fri Jul  5 16:50:59 2019**.

 # Analysis